SueMottet/Pewlett-Hackard-Analysis/README.md

 ## Technical Database Analysis of Employee Retirement Data Overview
 This project is to perform technical database analysis to:
 1. Determine the number of retiring employees per title
-2. Determine of this retiring employees who is eligible to participate in a mentorship program
+2. Determine out of the retiring employees who is eligible to participate in a mentorship program

 ### Technical Database Analysis of Employee Retirement Data Background
 * Six .csv files were provided and examined: employees.csv, departments.csv. dept_emp.csv, dept_manager.csv, salaries.csv, titles.csv